- CALL : (+1) 407-273-1001

 What can you Automate with NetSuite?

 NetSuite offers a wide range of automation capabilities, such as automating financial and accounting processes, sales and marketing automation, inventory management automation, and order fulfillment automation.
+NetSuite shipping integrations allow business to automate fulfillment.
 Businesses can also create custom workflows and automate various tasks using SuiteFlow, NetSuite’s workflow automation tool.

 Does NetSuite use SQL?